Waterfowl Identification Education

 - Key features when identifying birds in the field

 - Waterfowl hunting rules and regulations

 Minimum of 3 hours.

 Students must attend all sessions of the course, demonstrate proper attitude and safety, and pass a final exam of 25 questions.
 After successful completion of the course, students will receive a Waterfowl Education Certificate of Qualification, which is required for accessing several National Wildlife Refuges and state lands open to waterfowl hunting.

-U.S. Fish and Wildlife Service Ducks at a Distance: A Waterfowl Identification Guide (External link) - Study the markings and characteristics of ducks to help you recognize birds on the wing while out in the field.
+U.S. Fish and Wildlife Service Ducks at a Distance: A Waterfowl Identification Guide (PDF, 3.8MB) - Study the markings and characteristics of ducks to help you recognize birds on the wing while out in the field.